The Brightest Tactical flashlights

 BatteryThrunite IMR18650 with 3100mAh included (but any 18650 battery will work)

 This is a great all-around 18650 light.
-It’s compact, easily makes 2300+ Lumens, doesn’t get too hot during extended high output runs, and the beam is nice and versatile, with more output than any SST40 or even XP-L2 light in this class.
+It’s compact, easily makes 2300+ Lumens, doesn’t get too hot during extended high output runs, and the beam is lovely and versatile, with more output than any SST40 or even XP-L2 light in this class.

 Fenix TK35UE v2.0